-All clinical courses in the second year offer Honors Options opportunities.
-Students engage in enriched and expanded clinical/class activities and projects utilizing an organized plan and objectives.
+Second -year clinical courses may offer Honors Options opportunities.
+Students may engage in enriched and expanded clinical/class activities and projects utilizing an organized plan and objectives.
 In order to participate, student must have a 3.5 GPA, express an interest in the nursing specialty and apply for acceptance into the Honors Option.